 How to Move Row to Another Sheet Based on Cell Value in Excel

 Microsoft Excel is a powerful software.
-We can perform numerous operations on our datasets using excel tools and features.
+We can perform numerous operations on our datasets using Excel tools and features.
 There are many default Excel Functions that we can use to create formulas.
-Many educational institutions and business companies use excel files to store valuable data.
-Sometimes, we need to move rows based on particular cell values from one excel sheet to another.
+Many educational institutions and business companies use Excel files to store valuable data.
+Sometimes, we need to move rows based on particular cell values from one Excel sheet to another.
 In those cases, moving the rows manually is a tiresome process and also time-consuming.
 This article will show you 2 easy ways in Excel to Move a Row to Another Sheet Based on Cell Value.

 Often we have to move or copy rows based on cell value to different worksheets for various purposes.
 The cell value can be in any column.
 To illustrate, we’ll use a sample dataset as an example.
-For instance, in the following dataset, we have multiple products in column C. Here, we’ll move the rows which contain the product Cable to another sheet.
+For instance, in the following dataset, we have multiple products in column C. Here, we’ll move the rows that contain the product Cable to another sheet.

 1. Apply Filter Feature in Excel to Move Row to Another Sheet Based on Cell Value